N6-Methyladenosine

 N^{6}-Methyladenosine (m^{6}A) was originally identified and partially characterised in the 1970s, and is an abundant modification in mRNA and DNA.
 It is found within some viruses, and most eukaryotes including mammals, insects, plants and yeast.
 It is also found in tRNA, rRNA, and small nuclear RNA (snRNA) as well as several long non-coding RNA, such as Xist.

 The methylation of adenosine (on RNA) is directed by a large m^{6}A methyltransferase complex containing METTL3, which is the subunit that binds S-adenosyl-L-methionine (SAM).
 In vitro, this methyltransferase complex preferentially methylates RNA oligonucleotides containing GGACU and a similar preference was identified in vivo in mapped m^{6}A sites in Rous sarcoma virus genomic RNA and in bovine prolactin mRNA.
 More recent studies have characterized other key components of the m^{6}A methyltransferase complex in mammals, including METTL14, Wilms tumor 1 associated protein (WTAP), VIRMA and METTL5.
-Following a 2010 speculation of m^{6}A in mRNA being dynamic and reversible, the discovery of the first m^{6}A demethylase, fat mass and obesity-associated protein (FTO) in 2011 confirmed this hypothesis and revitalized the interests in the study of m^{6}A. A second m^{6}A demethylase alkB homolog 5 (ALKBH5) was later discovered as well.
+Following a 2010 speculation of m^{6}A in mRNA being dynamic and reversible, the discovery of the first m^{6}A demethylase, fat mass and obesity-associated protein (FTO) in 2011 confirmed this hypothesis and revitalized interests in the study of m^{6}A. A second m^{6}A demethylase alkB homolog 5 (ALKBH5) was later discovered as well.